How to report stolen and abandoned supermarket trolleys in Australia

-Most Australians care for their beautiful country and would agree that abandoned shopping trolleys are not just making streets and local surrounds look neglected, but also can become an environmental hazard to bushland, creeks and waterways.
+Most Australians care for their beautiful country and would agree that abandoned shopping trolleys are not just making streets and local surrounds look untidy and neglected, but also can become an environmental hazard to bushland, creeks and waterways and pose a danger on the roads.

 I have the following links in my Web browser’s favourites and use them to report every trolley I see left outside any shop’s premises: